Sandra Gonzalez Gompf, MD, FACP

 - It is critical that pregnant women be tested because medications are very effective in reducing transmission of HIV from mother to baby.

 - HIV testing is usually a two-step process.
-The first step is to test for antibodies in blood or saliva.
+The first step is to test for HIV-specific proteins (antibodies or antigens) in blood or saliva.
 If the test is positive, a second test called a Western blot is done to ensure that the first result was correct.

-- If both tests (antibody and Western blot) are positive, the chances are >99% that the patient is infected with HIV.
+- If both tests are positive, the chances are >99% that the patient is infected with HIV.

-- HIV antibody tests may miss some infections, resulting in false-negative tests.
+- HIV tests may miss some infections, resulting in false-negative tests.
 This often occurs soon after infection when antibodies have not yet developed or are just starting to form and are at a level too low to be detected (within about four weeks of infection).

 - There are free HIV testing locations in every state.